 Joseph Churchward (1932–2013) is a hero of New Zealand typography.
-In the late 1960s, he established the business that would eventually become Churchward International Typefaces [CIT] in Wellington.
-By the mid 1970s, he was licensing fonts to a number of international companies and CIT was one of Wellington’s largest typesetting companies.
+In the late 1960s, he established the business that would eventually become Churchward International Typefaces (CIT) in Wellington.
+By the mid-1970s, CIT was one of Wellington’s largest typesetting companies and Churchward was licensing fonts to international companies.
 By 1979, he had completed 150 alphabets (he would eventually amass over 600).
-But, in 1988, in the wake of the stock-market crash, his company fell into receivership, and he decided to return to his native Samoa.
+But, in 1988, in the wake of the stock-market crash, CIT fell into receivership, and he decided to return to his native Samoa.
 There, he established a new studio, developed new typefaces, solicited new commissions, and pondered the island’s curious fascination with Robert Louis Stevenson.
-Curated by expatriate New Zealand typographer David Bennewith, this show (which takes its name from a Churchward typeface) explores this particular moment in Churchward’s protean career.
+Curated by expatriate New Zealand typographer David Bennewith, this show—which takes its name from a Churchward typeface—explores this particular moment in Churchward’s protean career.